shivammathur/cache-extensions/README.md

 ## :scroll: License

-The scripts and documentation in this project are under the [MIT License](LICENSE "License for shivammathur/cache-extensions").
+The code and documentation in this project are under the [MIT License](LICENSE "License for shivammathur/cache-extensions").
 This project has multiple [dependencies](https://github.com/shivammathur/cache-extensions/network/dependencies "Dependencies for this PHP Action").
 Their licenses can be found in their respective repositories.

 ## :+1: Contributions